DataFire/Integrations/integrations/generated/google_storage/README.md

   * encryption `object`: Encryption configuration for a bucket.
     * defaultKmsKeyName `string`: A Cloud KMS key that will be used to encrypt objects inserted into this bucket, if no encryption method is specified.
   * etag `string`: HTTP 1.1 Entity tag for the bucket.
+  * iamConfiguration `object`: The bucket's IAM configuration.
+    * bucketPolicyOnly `object`: The bucket's uniform bucket-level access configuration.
+The feature was formerly known as Bucket Policy Only.
+For backward compatibility, this field will be populated with identical information as the uniformBucketLevelAccess field.
+We recommend using the uniformBucketLevelAccess field to enable and disable the feature.
+      * enabled `boolean`: If set, access is controlled only by bucket-level or above IAM policies.
+      * lockedTime `string`: The deadline for changing iamConfiguration.bucketPolicyOnly.enabled from true to false in RFC 3339 format. iamConfiguration.bucketPolicyOnly.enabled may be changed from true to false until the locked time, after which the field is immutable.
+    * publicAccessPrevention `string`: The bucket's Public Access Prevention configuration.
+Currently, 'unspecified' and 'enforced' are supported.
+    * uniformBucketLevelAccess `object`: The bucket's uniform bucket-level access configuration.
+      * enabled `boolean`: If set, access is controlled only by bucket-level or above IAM policies.
+      * lockedTime `string`: The deadline for changing iamConfiguration.uniformBucketLevelAccess.enabled from true to false in RFC 3339  format. iamConfiguration.uniformBucketLevelAccess.enabled may be changed from true to false until the locked time, after which the field is immutable.
   * id `string`: The ID of the bucket.
 For buckets, the id and name properties are the same.
   * kind `string`: The kind of item this is.
 For buckets, this is always storage#bucket.
   * labels `object`: User-provided labels, in key/value pairs.